kapouer/window-page/README.md

 Chains `init` and `ready` are always run.

 Chain `setup` is only run if the document is visible (not prerendering, not hidden).

-It is possible to reload a document entirely using:
-* state.reload()
-  a bit like replace, however history is not changed and build/patch/hash chains are run again, unlike replace (which would not run them).
-  state.data is preserved, so under-the-table data can be passed that way.

 Internal errors are caught and replaced by calls to document.location's assign or replace methods accordingly.